2019 New York Yankees season: May

 The Yankees returned to New York and added two wins and a loss against the Padres.
 Chad Green opened the series by pitching a single inning, striking out three batters before yielding to David Hale.
-Hale pitched for four innings and allowed two runs, and was relieved by Adam Ottavino in the sixth, Tommy Kahnle in the seventh, Zack Britton in the eighth, and Aroldis Chapman got his 15th save of the season in the ninth.
+Hale pitched for four innings and allowed two runs, and was relieved by Adam Ottavino in the sixth, Tommy Kahnle in the seventh, Zack Britton in the eighth, and Aroldis Chapman had his 15th save of the season in the ninth.
 Home runs by Clint Frazier, Brett Gardner and Gary Sánchez steampowered a 5–2 Yankees win, improving to a 3–0 record with Green as a starter.
 In the second game, Eric Hosmer hit an early three-run homer against Masahiro Tanaka, who took his fourth loss of the season.
 After a solid performance by Eric Lauer, allowing four hits and one run over 5 1/3 innings, the Padres delved through their bullpen to hold off the Yankees, 5–4.
 On the following day, New York cruised to a 7–0 shutout to claim their eighth series in a row.
 For the 10th time in franchise history, the Yankees opened the game with back-to-back homers.
 James Paxton returned to the mound after his injury and pitched four hitless innings.